 Sunflower, sesame, or coconut oil can be used for this process.
 A few studies suggest that it reduces in the mouth, along with plaque and gingivitis, if done regularly.

-After two weeks of the laser teeth whitening treatment, most people often observe white and shiny teeth.
+After two weeks of laser teeth whitening treatment, most people often observe white and shiny teeth.
 Most of the time, people describe them as pearly whites.
 As recommended by most doctors, the best way to keep your teeth as white as they can be from surface stains is by mixing baking soda powder and liquid hydrogen peroxide.

 Be sure to mix it to the consistency of your toothpaste.
 It will remove the surface stains from your teeth.